Frequently Asked Questions Compensation Program

 How often will the market reference ranges be reviewed?

-The Assistant Director of Compensation Programs will complete salary surveys annually to monitor that the market reference ranges we have established for our positions continue to be appropriate based upon the median market value for each position.
+The Director of Compensation will complete salary surveys annually to monitor that the market reference ranges we have established for our positions continue to be appropriate based upon the median market value for each position.
 Ranges will be updated as necessary based upon these findings; typically annually.

 How is starting pay determined?